playgen/sports-team-manager/GameMechanics.md

-HighlightedObject | List\<string> | Path to the object that will be highlighted to guide the player (from Canvas level) Triggers | List\<TriggerKeyValuePair> | The events that must happen for the player to complete this step of the tutorial UniqueEvents | bool | Whether the events that happen before must be unique and in the correct order EventTRiggerCountRequired | int | The number of times players must complete activate the trigger event to continue to the next step
+HighlightedObject | List\<string> | Path to the object that will be highlighted to guide the player (from Canvas level) Triggers | List\<TriggerKeyValuePair> | The events that must happen for the player to complete this step of the tutorial UniqueEvents | bool | Whether the events that happen before must be unique and in the correct order EventTriggerCountRequired | int | The number of times players must complete activate the trigger event to continue to the next step
 SafeToSave | bool | If the current step in the tutorial can be saved, sometimes UI must be open for the current step to activate/finish properly
 BlacklistButtons | List\<StringList> | Buttons which cannot be interacted with at this stage in the tutorial CustomAttributes | List\<string> | Additional attributes to help set up the stage in the tutorial